rainfantry/csharp-geolocation/README.md

-# WPF Geolocation Example
+# C# Geolocation Example

-A minimal WPF app that grabs your GPS coordinates using the Windows Location API.
+A minimal Console app that grabs your GPS coordinates using the Windows Location API.

 ## What It Does